Metaform/edc-protocols/specifications/transfer/transfer.process.protocol.md

 - `callbackAddress` is a URI indicating where messages to the consumer should be sent.
 If the address is not understood, the provider MUST return an UNRECOVERABLE error.

 Providers should implement idempotent behavior for AssetRequestMessage based on the value of `@id`.
 Providers may choose to implement idempotent behavior for a certain period of time.
 For example, until a transfer processes has completed and been archived after an implementation-specific expiration period.
+If a request for the given `@id` has already been received *and* the same consumer sent the original message, the provider should respond with an appropriate _DataAddressMessage_.

 Once a transfer process have been created, all associated callback messages must include a `correlationId` set to the _AssetRequestMessage_ `@id` value.